FORT APACHE (Released March 27, 1948)

 Portraying George O'Brien's wife "Mrs. Abby Allshard" aka: "Old Iron Pants" was Mildred Natwick.
 The dying mother in John Ford's "3 Godfathers".

 John Ford cast both brothers in "The Quiet Man" which also featured Mildred Natwick.
-On the left Shields as "Reverend Cyril Playfield" and on the right Fitzgerald as "Michaleen Oge Flynn"
+Below is Fitzgerald as "Michaleen Oge Flynn"

 Look closely at this bar room scene with McLaglen.
 The man to his right is "Connolly the Bar Tender" played by John Ford's older brother Francis.